 The first thing to do is be sure your dog has leash manners with you before handing the leash over to your child.
 My neighbors, seen in the photo, were both 9 years old when they first asked to walk my dogs Hunter and Ruby.
 As calm they look in the photo, originally they were both horrible “pullers” on leash!
 In fact, Hunter, the retriever, had a history of pulling down his previous owner’s daughter and mother-in-law!
 At 5 years old he came to live with me and I began training him over the coming weeks and months.
 By the time the neighbor girls asked, Hunter was trained to walk politely.

-You also need to learn if your dog reacts unpredictably to certain things so that a child won’t get caught in a bad situation.
+The second thing to understand is how your dog reacts to various and unpredictable distractions so that a child won’t get caught in a bad situation.
 Some dogs get excited if they see another dog, others may bolt out if they see a cat or other animal.
 Sometimes an unexpected sound like a large vehicle may cause a dog to react.
 Depending on the dog, it could be as simple as a plastic bag blowing across the street.
 Know your dog!
 Back to the photo, the vizsla Ruby was afraid of at least 20 things when she was first re-homed to me (crunching leaves, plastic bags, feathers, crossing bridges, etc.).
 I spent time making her comfortable with these things before handing the leash to a child.